GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/storage/index.md

 Since service workers are not always running, Manifest V3 extensions sometimes need to asynchronously load data from storage before they execute their event handlers.
-To do this, the below snippet uses an async `action.onClicked` event handler that waits for the `storageCache` global to be populated before executing its logic.
+To do this, the following snippet uses an async `action.onClicked` event handler that waits for the `storageCache` global to be populated before executing its logic.

 {% Label %}background.js:{% endLabel %}